Creative-Media-Group/myelevate/README.rst

-Elevate: Request root privileges
+MyElevate: Request root privileges
 ================================

-Elevate is a small Python library that re-launches the current process with root/admin privileges using one of the following mechanisms:
+MyElevate is a small Python library that re-launches the current process with root/admin privileges using one of the following mechanisms:

 - UAC (Windows)